dukeoflaser/ActiveRecordAssociations/README.md

 >> mushroom_kingdom.characters.first
 => nil
 ```
-Hmmm.
+Hmmm...
 The problem is this:
 **Children are not responsible**.
 Rather than telling a child object (`mario`) something the parent needs to know, always tell the parent (`mushroom_kingdom`).
 The parent is the responsible one in the relationship and will let the child object know what it needs to know.
 ```ruby